beycmp/Beyond-Compare/README.md

 The application supports FTP, SFTP, cloud storage services, and version control systems, enabling seamless remote comparisons and deployments.
 Automation capabilities, including scripting and command-line integration, make it ideal for batch processing and continuous integration pipelines.

-Security and reliability are central to its design, offering secure data transfer protocols and dependable performance even when handling large datasets.
-Whether managing source code, verifying backups, or auditing configuration files, Beyond Compare delivers professional-grade comparison and synchronization tools that enhance productivity and maintain data integrity across platforms.
+Security and reliability are core aspects of its design, providing protected data transfer methods and stable performance even with large volumes of data.
+Whether it is used for source code management, backup verification, or configuration file auditing, Beyond Compare offers professional comparison and synchronization features that improve efficiency and help preserve data integrity across different platforms.

 ## Key Features and Capabilities